friends-of-presta/security-contact/content/_index.md

 Prioritizing security, we're dedicated to fortifying the PrestaShop ecosystem.
 Vigilance and collaboration ensure a safe environment for seamless e-commerce experiences.

-We are publishing our reshearch on the [friend of presta security adivisory](https://security.friendsofpresta.org/).
+We are publishing our reshearch on the [FOP security adivisory website.](https://security.friendsofpresta.org/).

 {{< /columns >}}